 18 ranging phase, and the measurement report phase.
 In the ranging phase, RSF transmissions are scheduled to

-19 have the RSF transmission timing of each responder.
-In the control phase, the initiator sends a poll
+19 have the RSF transmission timing of each responder the same.
+In the control phase, the initiator sends an One-to-Many poll (message control field = 0x80) to schedule

-20 Compact frame to trigger RSF transmission in the ranging phase.
-After that, in the ranging phase multiple
+20 Compact frame to trigger RSF transmission in the ranging phase or a data frame carrying Scheduling IE. After that, in the ranging phase multiple

 21 RSF transmissions occur from the responders to the initiator in the slot.
 The measurement report phase

-22 delivers ranging results from the responders to the initiator .
+22 delivers ranging results from the responders to the initiator and/or from the initiator to the responders.
 Responders may send Ranging report Compact

 23 frames to the initiator, or the initiator can send reports to the responders to conduct this phase.